 - Must not demolish or significantly alter a historic resource

-HOME-SF is not applicable in the RH-1 or RH-2 Zoning Districts, and is restricted in a number of other areas (a forthcoming application will provide detailed eligibility criteria).
+HOME-SF is not applicable in the RH-1 or RH-2 Zoning Districts, and is restricted in a number of other areas.
 If your project does not qualify for HOME-SF, it may still qualify for the State Analyzed or State Individually Requested Density Bonus Programs.

 Staff will complete a design review for every project that chooses to participate in the HOME-SF program.
 This review will include the various dimensions, including height, setbacks, and other standard design considerations to ensure the completed project respects the surrounding context and keeps with the character of the neighborhood and commercial corridors.